real-eren/AoC2022-day13-optimization-rs/README.md

 # follow earlier instructions for building and finding the bench executable
 flamegraph -- $BENCH --bench --profile-time 10
 ```
-I would strongly recommend running the above benchmark with a single implementation selected, and possibly a single input.
+Because a lot of data will be captured (output file defaults to "./perf.data"), I would strongly recommend running the above benchmark with a single implementation selected, and possibly a single input.
 ex:
 to run just the 'logos_lex' impl on all the input: `flamegraph -- $BENCH --bench --profile-time 10 "Day13_A/logos_lex"`
 to run just the 'logos_lex' impl on just the 'original input': `flamegraph -- $BENCH --bench --profile-time 10 "Day13_A/logos_lex/original input"`